scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/azure-keyvault.md

 The Root Certificate Name.
 This setting is automatically configured during the Root CA creation.

+The name does not appear in the certificate itself and is only a reference to the CA certificate within Azure Key Vault.
+As it is part of the URL, there are name restrictions, like limitations to alphanumeric characters, numbers, and dashes.

 {% hint style="danger" %}
 Changes can harm your service!
 {% endhint %}